ava11235/ava11235.github.io/_posts/2025-08-15-aws-cloud-project-ideas.md

 Remember: "If you're not using it, turn it off!"

 ### 🔥 Coming Soon: Step-by-Step Project Tutorials!
 Excited about these projects?
 I'll be releasing detailed, hands-on tutorials showing you exactly how to build them!
 Follow me to get notified when they drop.
-First up: Building an AI-powered Chatbot with AWS Amplify!